 Dr Rylie Green joined the Bioengineering department in 2016.
 She received her PhD (Biomedical Engineering) from the University of New South Wales, Australia in 2008.
 Dr Green’s research has been focused on developing bioactive conducting polymers for application to medical electrodes, with a specific focus on vision prostheses and cochlear implants.
 Specifically, she has been investigating the application of bioactive electrode coating technologies to a developmental bionic eye device (with Bionic Vision Australia), and commercial cochlear implants (with Cochlear Ltd).
-More recently Dr Green has been working in collaboration with GlaxoSmithKline Bioelectronics, to investigate a patented conductive hydrogel electrode concept, developed to reduce strain mismatch with neural tissue and improve long-term cell interactions at the neural interface.
+More recently Dr Green has developed hybrids of conducting polymers and hydrogels to reduce strain mismatch with neural tissue and improve long-term cell interactions at the neural interface.
 This has led to her development of tissue engineered “living electrodes”, a new concept funded by an ERC Consolidator grant, which will allow neural cells to synaptically interface with bionic devices.
 Dr Green has ongoing collaborations with a range on industry partners including Galvani Bioelectronics, Boston Scientific and OxSyBio.

 et al., 2018, Living Bioelectronics: Strategies for Developing an Effective Long-Term Implant with Functional Neural Connections, Advanced Functional Materials, Vol:28, ISSN:1616-301X, Pages:1702969-1702969

 et al., 2018, Tailoring 3D hydrogel systems for neuronal encapsulation in living electrodes, Journal of Polymer Science Part B: Polymer Physics, Vol:56, ISSN:0887-6266, Pages:273-287

 et al., 2018, Conductive Hydrogel Electrodes for Delivery of Long-Term High Frequency Pulses, Frontiers in Neuroscience, Vol:11